gmorlov/gatsby-starter-skinny-docs/src/docs/partner-agreements-oocto-level.md

 ## NCC Security Services Ltd Framework Agreement dated 8/3/2018

-**Framework Agreement for Security Testing and Consulting services, template for SOW and standard terms.**
+**Framework Agreement for Security Testing and Consulting services, Template for SOW and standard terms.**

 * No services executed under the agreement.** **In discussion with dmgMedia and RMS.

-## Synposis Master Services Agreement dated 6/15/2018
+## Synopsis Master Services Agreement dated 6/15/2018

-**Services Agreement that may include the  delivery  of  products,  including,  without  limitation,  data, reports,  test  plans,  documentation  and  software.**
+**Services Agreement for delivery  of  products, data, reports,  test  plans,  documentation  and  software.**

 * No commerical services executed under the agreement.